-For identification purposes, it is important to distinguish between lobbying activities that are related to mortgage-market-specific issues from other lobbying activities.
-We first concentrate only on issues related to the five general issues of interest (accounting, banking, bankruptcy, housing, and financial institutions) and then gather information on the specific issues, which are typically acts proposed at the House or the Senate, that were listed by the lobbyists as the main issue for the lobbying activity.17 Then, we go through these specific issues one by one and determine whether an issue can be directly linked to restrictions on mortgage market lending.
+Our analysis distinguishes between lobbying activities that are related to mortgage-marketspecific issues from other lobbying activities.
+We first concentrate only on issues related to the five general issues of interest (accounting, banking, bankruptcy, housing, and financial institutions) and then gather information on the specific issues, which are typically acts proposed at the House or the Senate, that were listed by the lobbyists as the main issue for the lobbying activity.13 Then, we go through these specific issues one by one and determine whether an issue can be directly linked to restrictions on mortgage market lending.
 For example, H.R.
 1163 of 2003 (Predatory Mortgage Lending Practices Reduction Act) and H.R.
-4471 of 2005 (Fair and Responsible Lending Act), regulating high cost mortgages, are bills that we deem to be relevant to mortgage market lending.
+4471 of 2005 (Fair and Responsible Lending Act), regulating high-cost mortgages, are bills that we deem to be relevant to the mortgage market.
 On the other hand, H.R.
 2201 of 2005 (Consumer Debt Prevention and Education Act) and the Sarbanes-Oxley Act of 2002, although in general related to financial services, do not include any provisions directly related to mortgage lending and are not classified as mortgage-market-specific issues.